 Unit non-response is adjusted for in the calculation of weights, as described in Section 7.
 Weighting is also used to adjust for non-response to the measurement phase of the interview.

 Almost all questions have less than 1 percent item non-responses.
-The questions with the most item non-responses are:
+The questions with the most item non-responses in the 2017/18 NZHS are:

-- personal income and household income (6.9 percent and 17.4 percent non-response respectively) - questions that ask for the cost of the respondent's last GP or nurse visit (around 3-4 percent non-response).
+- personal income and household income (7.6 percent and 15.0 percent nonresponses respectively) - sexual identity (5.9 percent non-responses) - questions that ask for the cost of the respondent's last GP visit (4.6 percent non-responses).